Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Method

 \textit{\textbf{Introduction: 40 minutes.}} We started each workshop with an interactive presentation with group discussions to build participant familiarity and prime considerations for the following small-group design exercises.

 We first asked all participants and research staff to take turns introducing themselves to the group and answering the question ``How would you describe what makes dance meaningful to you?'' to consider aspects of dance they wanted to preserve in their later design exercise.
-We then shared survey themes around the benefits and challenges for accessible remote movement education.
+We then shared survey themes around the benefits and challenges for accessible asynchronous movement education.

 We then presented a ``toolbox'' of non-visual teaching modalities with discussions and examples.
-Participants first discussed ``What are non-visual ways to teach dance?'' in pairs, then shared with the larger group (i.e. think-pair-share~\cite{kaddoura2013think, apriyanti2020think}).
+Participants first discussed \textit{``What are non-visual ways to teach dance?''} in pairs, then shared with the larger group (i.e. think-pair-share~\cite{kaddoura2013think, apriyanti2020think}).
 We then presented examples of verbal audio description for dance, then examples of onomatopoeia and movement sonification (where movement qualities create sound).
 Following the examples, we asked participants via think-pair-share to discuss what was helpful or unhelpful in the examples for conveying movement.
 We then presented and discussed haptics as a medium for movement instruction, explaining existing applications such as virtual exergames~\cite{morelli2010vibowling} and precise hand navigation~\cite{hong2017wristhaptics}. \\

 \textit{\textbf{Teaching \& Designing: 85 minutes. }}Following the introductory presentation, we split participants into groups of 3-5 people with at least one BLV participant and one dance instructor per group (Table~\ref{tab:groups}).
 We assigned each group a dance tutorial clip around 2.5 minutes long as a reference point for creating concrete designs of dance tutorial systems.
 We typically formed groups such that multiple participants shared experience in a common dance style, and we selected the tutorial clip to match the dance style experience of the group.
+The dance styles in the provided clips included Salsa, Contemporary, Hip-hop, Pop, and Cha-cha.
+As movement structures and teaching methods vary across different dance styles~\cite{conroy2025stanfordphilosophyofdance}, the diversity of dance styles in our sample clips allowed for a wider range of teaching techniques across groups.

 We also ensured that selected clips were narrated and suitable for beginners.
 Partcipants remained with only their groups for the \textbf{teaching} and \textbf{designing} stages.

 We asked dance instructors to \textbf{teach} BLV participants the content from the given dance tutorial clip to establish common ground and explore concrete examples of non-visual instruction.
 We told dance instructors to pay attention to how they narrate instructions, provide feedback on movements, use tactile methods, and/or use sound cues and onomatopoeia.
 We told learners to identify techniques that were helpful or unhelpful.